canonical/acceptable/README.rst

 Documentation (beta)
 --------------------

-One of the goals of acceptable to use the metadata about your api to build documentation.
+One of the goals of acceptable is to use the metadata about your api to build documentation.

 First, acceptable can parse your code for acceptable metadata, and generate a json version of your api metadata::